Have LLMs Reopened the Pandora's Box of AI-Generated Fake News?: Introduction

 \textbf{Q3}: From the perspective of fake news creators, which news topics and strategies are most effective in increasing the plausibility of text-based LLM-generated fake news?

-In this paper, we answer these research questions by presenting the findings from a university-level competition organized at a leading research university in the United States (name of competition and university withheld for anonymity) which challenged faculty, students, and staff affiliated with the university to use LLMs to generate fake news stories (\emph{creation phase}), which would then be annotated as fake/real by a different set of participants from the university (\emph{detection phase}).
+In this paper, we answer these research questions by presenting the findings from a university-level competition organized by Penn State's \href{https://csrai.psu.edu}{Center for Socially Responsible AI}, which challenged faculty, students, and staff affiliated with the university to use LLMs to generate fake news stories (\emph{creation phase}), which would then be annotated as fake/real by a different set of participants from the university (\emph{detection phase}).
 Our results indicate that LLMs (as detectors) are 68\% more effective than humans at identifying real news, whereas humans and LLMs perform similarly in detecting fake news ($\sim$60\% accuracy), which suggests that LLMs are not highly effective at closing the algorithmic Pandora's box of fake news.
 Furthermore, we discover that LLMs find it challenging to detect fake news corresponding to certain news topics (e.g., local context in news), suggesting opportunities for targeted improvements and strategic use of models based on their strengths in specific areas.
 Additionally, the use of mixed prompting strategies by creators for fake news generation complicates detection for both humans and LLMs, underscoring the need for more sophisticated detection methods.